Ayurveda – Mother of All Healing

 Ayurveda is a comprehensive scientific system of medicine evolved in India.
-Intially it was developed through ancient wisdom, clinical experiences and experimentation in scientific manner.
-At present, Ayurveda is growing in the paradign of contemporary scientific, technological and medical parameters.
+Initially, it was developed through ancient wisdom, clinical experiences, and experimentation in a scientific manner.
+At present, Ayurveda is growing in the paradigm of contemporary scientific, technological and medical parameters.

 In Sanskrit Ayurveda means “The Science of Life“, The word ‘Ayur’ means life, while ‘Veda’ means science.
 It originated in India more than 5,000 years ago and is often called “Mother of All Healing”.

 According to the Ayurvedic perspective, being “healthy” is more than the absence of disease – it is a radiant state of vigor and energy, which is achieved by balance, or moderation, in food intake, sleep, sexual intercourse, and other activities of daily life, complemented by various treatments including a wide variety of plant-based medicines.

 It is not just a medicinal system, but also a way of life.
 Ayurveda deals with the physical, as well as spiritual health.
 The medicinal form is governed by the laws of nature, which suggest that life is a combination of senses, mind, body, and soul.
 According to the Science of Life, the structural aspect of every individual comprises five elements – earth, water, fire, air, and space.

 In addition, the diseases treated and cured by Ayurvedic medicines do not cause any side effects.
-According to Ayurveda, the structural aspect of every individual is made up of five elements – earth, water, fire, air and space.
-The functional aspect of the body is governed by three biological humors.
-Traditional techniques and processes are used to prepare the medicines at home, while certain amount of mechanization is inevitably used for large-scale production.
+According to Ayurveda, the structural aspect of every individual is made up of five elements – earth, water, fire, air, and space.
+The functional aspect of the body is governed by three biological senses of humor.
+Traditional techniques and processes are used to prepare the medicines at home, while a certain amount of mechanization is inevitably used for large-scale production.